 Tokyo with Kids

 Many parents probably would never consider taking their children to Tokyo.
-The size of the city can be off putting to most parents, but trust me, it is an incredible place to take kids especially if you adapt a little your schedules to suit them.
+The size of the city can be off putting to most parents, but trust us, it is an incredible place to take kids, especially if you adapt a little your schedules to suit them.
 Jerome first travelled with us to Tokyo and Japan when he was 10 months and then pretty much once every year after that.
 He has grown to love the city and country as much as we do and wants to go back every time we return from a trip to Japan.